microsoft/MS-KeBAB/README.md

 pip install -e .[all]
 ```

+# Structure

+The repository is organized to ensure clarity and ease of navigation.
+Below is a brief overview of the main directories and their purposes:

+* build/: Contains configuration files for automated builds.
+* docs/: Documentation resources, including experiment results.
+* kebab/: Contains the core implementation of the project, including all modules, utilities, and primary logic.
+* scripts/: Includes scripts for specific tasks such as data downloading, processing, or running experiments.
+* tests/: Contains tests to ensure the robustness and reliability of the codebase.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a